nsol-nmsu/sprite/README.md

 Code Checkout:
 ----------------
-This code has been dedsigned as a ns-3 module, so after pulling that code our module can be placed with the src folder of ns-3.
+This code is designed as an ns-3 module, so after pulling that code our module can be placed with the src folder of ns-3.

 The version of ns-3 used for our expermients can be checked out with this command.